json420/degu/doc/index.rst

 .. warning::

     The Degu API is **not yet stable!**  Even the API documented here is still subject to change, although hopefully only subtle changes.
-However, please expect gratuitous and frequent breakage if you venture into any of the currently *undocumented* API :)

 Degu includes: